juju/docs/src/en/tut-google.md

 ## Step 6: Create a model

 Before deploying an application, we're going to first create a new model.
-Models are used by Juju group applications, resources and their relationships into environments that can be seamlessly managed, deployed and scaled.
+Models are used by Juju to group applications, resources and their relationships into environments that can be seamlessly managed, deployed and scaled.

 For example, different models can be deployed to different regions.
 You can see